kostastepetes/kostastepetes/README.md

 <h1 align="center">Hi there 👋, my name is Kostas Tepetes </h1>
 Passionate about being creative on the internet and building projects in the Web as a Frontend Developer, with an eye for UI/UX Design and Design Systems.
-Skilled in HTML5, CSS3 (SCSS/SASS, Bootstrap, Tailwind CSS, Bulma), JavaScript, Vue.js, Nuxt.js & GSAP.
+Skilled in HTML5, CSS3 (SCSS/SASS, Bootstrap, Tailwind CSS, Bulma), JavaScript, Vue.js, Nuxt.js, Astro & GSAP.

 - :mortar_board: BSc/MSc **Computer Science & Engineering @ University of Patras**